up-n-atom/8311/docs/posts/accessing-the-ont.md

 ## Static Route <small>UniFi workaround</small> { #static-route data-toc-label="Static Route" }

-A static route acts as a workaround for UniFi OS limitations, addressing the lack of SNAT support on physical interfaces, though this configuration is not exclusive to UniFi.
+A static route acts as a workaround for UniFi OS limitations, addressing the lack of persistent [SNAT] support on physical interfaces, though this configuration is not exclusive to UniFi.

 Configuring this route is inherently difficult because it must also be applied to the ONT, which is typically a read-only device.
 The 8311 community firmware overcomes this with a built-in [reverse ARP daemon] that ensures the return path